stragu/2019-09-30-UQ-R/index.md

 startdate: 2019-09-30      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2019-10-01        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Stéphane Guillou, TBD"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["TBD"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Mark Crowe"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["s.guillou@uq.edu.au"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes: http://pad.carpentries.org/2019-09-30-UQ-R # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)